 Bone Density Loss Issues.
 Numerous events, oral disease, dental conditions and a patient's history of dental treatments can compromise important jawbone characteristics.
 Dental Health Library.

 Case Report: Root Resorption Associated with Mandibular Bone Erosion in a Patient with Scleroderma.
 A rare feature of mandibular bone erosion and external apical resorption of a mandibular left third molar in a patient with scleroderma is described.
-Resorption of the distal root of the tooth was notable, coincident with the mandibular erosive process, and such association has not yet been reported.
-Journal of Endodontics Volume 34, Issue 1, Pages 102-103, January 2008.
+PubMed, J Endod.

 Case Report: Mandibular resorption, an underdiagnosed manifestation of systemic scleroderma.
 Mandibular resorption is a rare but probably underdiagnosed manifestation of SSc.
 In addition to its esthetic effects, it can cause severe disability.
 PubMed, Presse Med.
-2006 Apr;35(4 Pt 1):611-4.

 Tinnitus: Treatment and Relief by Jack A. Vernon.
 A good book for both patients and practitioners.
 It covers nearly everything known about tinnitus (extraneous noise in the ears; which is often referred to as "ringing in the ears" and is sometimes related to dental or TMJ problems.)

 SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
 We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
 Meet Our Team.
 Donations may also be mailed to: